KorfLab/Milk-DNase-Seq-Project/README.md

 Milk-DNase-Seq-Project
 ======================

-Analysis of milk DNase-Seq data in mouse and human
+Analysis of milk DNase-Seq data in mouse and cow.

 ## Setup of data directories